Adobe-CEP/Getting-Started-guides/getting-started.md

 In this guide, we will cover the basics for creating a simple panel in 6 easy steps.

-By the end of this guide, we will have a CEP extension that:

-1. Opens a new document from the user's local folder.
+By the end of this guide, we will have a CEP extension that opens a new document from the user's local folder.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->